-In the HelloWorld program you created earlier, the page was sent back to the server when you clicked the button.
+In the Hello World program you created in Chapter 1, the page was sent back to the server when you clicked the button.
 When the page returned to the browser, it was displayed with new text, specifically with the words "Hello World."

-As we described in the example, clicking on the button raised the Click event.
+As we described in that example, clicking on the button raised the Click event.
 It turns out that many controls have a Click event, and each control may also have other events specific to itself.
-For example, lists typically have an event for when the selected item changes, while text boxes have events for when the text they contain is changed.
+For example, list controls typically have an event for when the selected item changes, while text boxes have events for when the text they contain is changed.

-The code that responded to the button's Click event in HelloWorld (the control's event handler), was a method of the Page class, specifically the page that contained the button.
+The code that responded to the button's Click event in Hello World (the control's event handler), was a method of the Page class, specifically the page that contained the button.
 As is often the case, this is more confusing to explain than to see in action.
 To the user, it simply appeared that clicking the button changed the contents of the page.

-What is important to keep in mind however, is that when you click the button, the page is "posted back" to the server.
-A postback is an instruction to the page to return to the server to have event handlers evaluated, then to have the same page sent back to the browser after the code in the event handlers is run.
+What is important to keep in mind, however, is that when you click the button, the page is "posted back" to the server.
+During a postback, the browser sends the page to the server, where event handlers are evaluated.
+The same page is then sent back to the browser after the code in the event handlers is run.

-When you return to the server and a new page is sent to the browser that is not a postback.
-When you return to the server, processing is done, and the same page is returned to the client, that is a postback.
+When a page is returned to the server and a new page is sent to the browser, that is not a postback.
+When the page is returned to the server, processing is done, and the same page is returned to the client, that is a postback.

 Not all controls automatically post back every time you click on them.
-Buttons do, but just changing the selection in a list box, for example, normally does not.
-(You can, if you want, set a list box to post back every time its selection is changed, as you will see later in this chapter.)
+Buttons do, but just changing the selection in a listbox, for example, normally does not.
+(You can, if you want, set a listbox to post back every time its selection is changed, as you will see later in this chapter.)